 Have you carried the stress of 2017 into 2018 with you?
-Stress can REALLY impact our physical and mental health – so let us help you make reducing stress a priority!
+Our Chiropactor says stress can REALLY impact our physical and mental health – so let us help you make reducing stress a priority!

 Most of us carry our stress in our neck and shoulders.
 Our muscles in those areas tighten up, and remain tense when we’re busy trying to juggle the million things we want to get done everyday.
 The back of the neck and shoulders can really start to feel stiff and painful.
 Stress can cause headaches, digestion problems and general fatigue.
 Stress also has a negative impact on our mental health.
 It causes anxiety, irritability and can even start to interfere with our concentration.
 Eliminating stress is impossible – but how can we manage it?